blueknight64/blueknight64/README.md

 - 👋 Hi, I’m @blueknight64
 - 👀 I’m interested in doing stuff i never tried before
-- 🌱 I’m currently learning nothing lmao
+- 🌱 I’m currently learning gamemaker studio
 - 💞️ I’m looking to collaborate on nothing
 - 📫 How to reach me: YOU CANT